TCGV/blog/_posts/2019-10-02-why-is-it-hard-to-name-classes.md

 When following the Single Responsibility Principle (SRP) we are frequently required to encapsulate code into new classes, segregating responsibility from one "bigger" class into smaller, granular classes.
 Clean code guidelines state that classes names should be meaningful and describe the intent of the class, i.e., by reading a class name one should have a close idea of what it does.

-As much as we're constantly encouraged for writing meaningful code and being thoughtful when naming things, reducing the use of loosely generic suffixes in classes names such as `Helper` and `Manager`, we often can't figure out a great name for a class and end up making use of them.
+As much as we're constantly encouraged to write meaningful code and being thoughtful when naming things we often can't figure out a great name for a class and end up making use of loosely generic suffixes such as `Helper` and `Manager`.
 So the question hangs, why is it hard to name classes?

 > Here's one unusual answer: Vocabulary.